opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 It's simpler because there are fewer names to grok and there is no confusion between the input and the output.
 These small gains in expressivity add up.

-Or they wouldm but this does not work in C for one simple reason: **C does not have a garbage collector**.
+*Or they would* but this does not work in C for one simple reason: **C does not have a garbage collector**.

-If the `strcpy` function allocated memory for the `dest` array there would be no way to clean it up so we would have a memory leak.
-Not having a GC (or any form of automatic memory management) hobbles our range of expressivity by the need to allocate and free memory by hand.
+If `strcpy` allocated memory for the return value, there would be no way for `strcpy` to clean it up and the client code couldn't either.
+So we would have a memory leak / hydrant.
+Not having a GC (or any form of automatic memory management) hobbles our range of expressivity by forcing the developer to allocate and free memory by hand.
+As they say these days, like an animal.

-Modern GC implementations, like those on the Java Virtual Machine, are as fast if not faster than hand tuned solutions and much less prone to human error.
+Modern GC implementations, like those on the Java Virtual Machine, are often as fast if not faster than hand tuned solutions and *much less prone to error*.

 # Looping in C